Course Number: 148

-Department: Family Health Care Nursing
+Department: Community Health Care Systems

 Course Description: This course provides an introduction to socio-cultural concepts in health and illness to allow the student to practice cultural humility/provide culturally competent care.
 We will examine the relevance/impact of context (culture, race, SES, class, spiritual beliefs, education, neighborhood, community, country of origin, sexual orientation, gender identity, etc.) on the experience of the patient, the provider, the structure of healthcare system, and the inter-relationships between these entities.

 Restrictions: Enrollment in Masters Entry Program in Nursing (MEPN).

 Activities: Direct - Lecture, Student - Lecture